 A virtual office service company’s PO Box address can also be utilised by private individuals who do not have a permanent address or who live in shared housing, among other things.
 With hybrid and remote working becoming the norm, having a PO box with a street address has become prevalent.

-Recent 4th March Legislation Change
+Reminder: 4th March 2024 Legislation Change

 Advancements in corporate regulations have arrived with the Economic Crime and Corporate Transparency Act 2023.
 As of March 4, 2024, businesses, including limited liability partnerships, are required to elevate their standards by utilising a designated ‘appropriate address’ as their registered office.
 This progressive move ensures heightened transparency and accountability, fostering a more robust and trustworthy business environment for all stakeholders involved.